Conrad Hilton: Personal life

 In 1925, Hilton married Mary Adelaide Barron (1906–1966).
-They had three children, Conrad Hilton Jr., Barron Hilton and Eric Hilton, before divorcing in 1934.
+They had three sons, Conrad Hilton Jr., Barron Hilton, and Eric Hilton, before divorcing in 1934.

 In 1942, Hilton married actress Zsa Zsa Gabor.
-They had one child, Francesca Hilton, before divorcing in 1947.
+They had one child, a daughter, Francesca Hilton, before divorcing in 1947.
 Gabor wrote in her 1991 autobiography One Lifetime Is Not Enough that she became pregnant by Hilton only after he raped her during their marriage.
-Their daughter Francesca died in 2015, at age 67, from a stroke.
+Francesca died in 2015, at age 67, from a stroke.